-When YouTube announced last week that it was suspending Sky News Australia’s account for a week because it was transmitting misinformation about Covid-19, I felt the social media company had tapped into my brain.
+When YouTube announced last week that it was suspending Sky News Australia’s account for a week because it was transmitting misinformation about Covid-19, it felt like the social media company had tapped into my brain.

 The ban has provoked a fresh round of hand-wringing among media commentators about Sky News and its influence.
 Underlying their comments is the assumption that the Murdoch organisation is succeeding in its attempt to establish an Australian equivalent of America’s Fox News, with all the fracturing of our body politic this would imply.